Ademolacode/Microsoft-SOC-Analyst-Portfolio/mini-projects/04-cross-domain-investigation/README.md

 Investigate a simulated multi-stage attack spanning email, identity, and endpoint activity.

-This capstone project focuses on correlating telemetry across security domains, reconstructing a complete attack timeline, and producing a professional SOC-style incident report.
+This capstone project focuses on correlating telemetry across security domains, reconstructing a complete attack timeline, and producing a professional SOC-style investigation report.

 ---